Skip to main content

 Profile

-Dr. Janet R. Daly Bednarek is a professor and former chair of the Department of History.
-Before coming to the University of Dayton, she worked for three years as a historian with the United States Air Force at Bolling AFB, the Pentagon, and Wright-Patterson AFB.
+Dr. Bednarek is a professor and former executive director of the Urban History Association.
+Before coming to the University of Dayton, she worked for three years as a historian with the United States Air Force at Bolling AFB, the Pentagon and Wright-Patterson AFB.
 Since coming to UD in 1992, she has combined her original professional training as an urban historian with her on-the-job training as an aviation historian.
-She currently works on the history of airports in the United States, examining them as pieces of the urban transportation infrastructure and also looks at the relationship between airports and city planning.
-She teaches courses in both urban and aviation history.
+She has written two books on the history of airports in the United States, examining them as pieces of the urban transportation infrastructure with a focus on the relationship between airportsand city planning.
+She is currently working on a history of Dayton, Ohio.
+She teaches courses in urban and aviation history.

 • HST 346: History of American Aviation